 Group consultation is reserved exclusively for those working toward EMDR-certification.
 These are closed groups, available through video conferencing, and are offered as a series of six monthly consultations, each of which is 1.5 hours in length.
 Groups will consist of no more than six participants.
 The nature of group consultation depends on the consistent participation of all members.
 Thus, group consultation requires pre-payment, in full, in the amount of $600 for the series.

-CONSULTATION THOSE WORKING TOWARD EMDRIA-APPROVED CONSULTANT STATUS (CIT’s)
+CONSULTATION FOR THOSE WORKING TOWARD EMDRIA APPROVED CONSULTANT STATUS (CIT’s)

 EMDRIA requires Consultants-In-Training (CIT) complete 20 hours of Consultation-on-Consultation with an EMDRIA-Approved Consultant.
 If you are a CIT seeking consultation, please contact me directly to discuss your individual consultation needs.